 When it comes to meat, when you buy local you can also find out how the animals were treated.
 We buy our meat from a local ranch, they rotationally graze their animals on wild pasture grasses.
 They are not certified organic, however their practices are organic and natural to the animal.
 The animals are never fed an unnatural grain diet, and they are allowed to free range their whole life.
 When it’s time for harvest a butcher comes onto the farm.

 The animals are never shipped out and stressed out at a slaughter house.
-We recently hired the same butchers that they use for our pigs.
+We recently hired the same butchers that they used for our pigs.
 Our animals never made a noise, and if anyone is familiar with pigs they can be obnoxiously loud when they are stressed.
-The butcher assured us, they would never even know it’s coming.
+The butcher assured us, they would never know it was coming.

 How Does Local Food Support Our Community

 When you buy from local farms, it doesn’t just help support the local hardworking farmers and their families, it also supports the whole community.
-Studies find that when money is spent locally, that local money is recirculated locally.
+Studies find that when money is spent locally, that local money is recirculated in the community.